d-fathi/pyams_lib/docs/Simulation/Commands.rst

 Commands
 ========

-The pyams_lib command syntax for simulation.
+The pyams.lib command syntax for simulation.

 Create the Circuit Object
 *************************